benoit-dubreuil/fiber-config-generator/doc/research.md

 - Its strong cohesion with [MITK Fiberfox](https://docs.mitk.org/2018.04/org_mitk_views_fiberfoxview.html) pertains to its DWI roots.
 It is impossible to truly dissociate the brain white matter phantom from its DWI simulation.
 - The generated geometric shape is unpredictable.
+See the V-shaped [example](#example-v-shaped-bundle) below.

 #### Example&ThinSpace;:&emsp13;V-shaped bundle